 A new financial system that allows a corporation such as Roche, the world’s largest biotech company, to measure and account for positive social value” as a means of offsetting “negative environmental impacts” is a great tool indeed.
 It is little wonder that Hoffman would have invested in its development.

 André Hoffmann’s father, Luc Hoffmann served on the first international board of the WWF (co-founders include Goddfrey Rockefeller).
-In addition to his contributions to the founding of WWF, Luc Hoffman also founded WWF France and WWF Greece.
-He served as honorary vice president to WWF until his death in 2016.
+In addition to his contributions to the founding of WWF, Luc Hoffmann also founded WWF France and WWF Greece.
+He served as honourary vice-president to WWF until his death in 2016.
 [Source]

 In addition to the support provided to the WWF, Luc Hoffmann served as director of Wetlands International, was vice-president of the IUCN (World Union of Nature Conservation) and established the International Bank of Arguin Foundation in Mauritania.
 This is important to recognize as in 2013 this project received the “first international payment for marine ecosystem services” [Source: The case of the Banc d’Arguin National Park, Mauritania]